Essential Types of Email Marketing Strategies for Growth

 Mailchimp offers a really straightforward analogy: "Email marketing is like sending postcards to lots of people at once, but digitally.
 Businesses use it to tell customers about new products, sales, or other news."
 It’s about reaching out, sharing your story, and keeping your audience engaged in a personal yet scalable way.

-Why Email Marketing Matters for Your Business
+Is Email Marketing Still Worth It for Your Business?

 You might be wondering if email marketing still holds its own with so many other digital channels popping up.
 The answer is a big yes!
 It remains a powerhouse in the marketing world.
 In fact, a staggering "93% of people using it to engage with companies," which shows just how much reach and acceptance it has.
 It’s a channel your customers are already comfortable with and actively use every day.